UGC video generator app for ads at scale | HeyGen

 Write your script

-Browse 1,100+ creator-style presenters and choose the one that best fits your target audience.
-Adjust the voice, delivery style, and background so the ad feels natural and relatable.
+Browse 1,100+ creator-style presenters and select the one that matches your target audience.
+Adjust voice, delivery style, and background to ensure the ad feels natural and relatable.

 Generate and export